Woman pointing to FAQ

 • Are there any potential side effects I should know about?

-Less common but more serious risks have been reported and may include conditions such as pancreatitis or gallbladder-related issues.
-Certain thyroid-related risks have been observed in animal studies; the clinical relevance to humans is still being studied.
+Less common but potentially serious risks have been reported and may include pancreatitis, gallbladder-related conditions, hypoglycemia (especially in patients using other glucose-lowering medications), or kidney-related complications.
+Thyroid C-cell tumors have been observed in animal studies; the relevance to humans has not been established.

 • Who can participate in this weight loss program?

-The program is intended for adults with a body mass index (BMI) of 30 or higher, or a BMI of 27 or higher with at least one weight-related health condition, such as high blood pressure, type 2 diabetes, or elevated cholesterol, in accordance with FDA prescribing guidelines.
+In general, prescription treatment for chronic weight management may be considered for adults with a body mass index (BMI) of 30 or higher, or a BMI of 27 or higher with at least one weight-related health condition, consistent with FDA-approved labeling and applicable clinical guidelines.

 • Are there any contraindications that would prevent me from qualifying for the weight loss treatment?

-Certain medical conditions may make these medications unsafe or not appropriate for some individuals.
-Known contraindications include:
+Certain medical conditions may make GLP-1–based medications unsafe or not appropriate for some individuals.

 • A personal or family history of medullary thyroid carcinoma (MTC)